 You can earn a custom embroidered badge by participating in the NC Bird Count!
 Follow these steps to claim yours:

-- Complete a minimum of 5 checklists (at least 15 minutes per checklist) and make sure you are sharing data with the North Carolina Bird Atlas in the eBird app.
-Check out our Quick Guide for information on how to share your data with the NC Bird Atlas.
+- Complete a minimum of 3 checklists (at least 15 minutes of birdwatching per checklist) and submit them to eBird.
+Check out our Quick Guide for information on how to submit your data to eBird.

 - Report your participation and claim your badge!